Pauline Robinson Bush: Illness and death

 In the spring of 1953, shortly after Jeb's birth, Robin awoke one morning, listless.
 She said she was unsure of what to do that particular morning, stating that she "may go out and lie on the grass and watch the cars go by", or just stay in bed.
 Barbara believed Robin had come down with what her mother had referred to as "spring fever," as, up until that point, she had been "as rowdy and healthy" as her brothers.
-The child was taken to the family's pediatrician, Dorothy Wyvell, who took a blood sample and told Barbara to return later that afternoon with George H. W.; Barbara had not yet noticed the bruises on Robin.
+The child was taken to the family's pediatrician, Dr. Dorothy Wyvell, who took a blood sample and told Barbara to return later that afternoon with George H. W.; Barbara had not yet noticed the bruises on Robin.
 Dr. Wyvell told George and Barbara that Robin had advanced stage leukemia.
 Her advice for them was to not tell anyone about the child's illness, and to take her home, "make life as easy as possible for her, and in three weeks' time, she'll be gone."
 Neither parent had ever heard of leukemia, and, in the 1950s, not much was known of it; consequently, it was nearly always fatal.

 The Bushes went against both parts of the doctor's advice.
 Almost immediately, their friends from the country club were discussing Robin's diagnosis, and George called his uncle, John M. Walker, president of Memorial Hospital in New York City.
 Walker urged them to take Robin to the adjacent Sloan Kettering Institute.
 He told George and Barbara that "you could never live with yourselves unless you treat her."
 The very next day, leaving George W. and Jeb with different friends, they both flew to New York and had Robin admitted into Sloan Kettering.
 She was tested once again, and, after the diagnosis was confirmed, she was immediately put on medication.
 George W. was told that his sister was sick, but was never explained exactly how bad her condition was.
 For the next six months, Barbara largely remained in New York with Robin, while George traveled back and forth, due to his job.
 Their two sons were cared for either by family friends or by housekeepers.